Table of Contents

 Anne Heche was an American actress who found fame in both television and motion pictures.
 By her own admission, including the title of her memoir, Call Me Crazy, Ms. Heche suffered from mental illness.
 She also had a storied history of drug and alcohol abuse.

+What Did Anne Heche died of?
 On August 5, 2022, Heche crashed her car into a home in a Los Angeles suburb.
+You can watch the news video of the results of the Anne Heche traffic collision.
 At the scene, her car burst into flames, igniting the house, which was badly damaged.
 She later was pronounced brain dead on August 11th, and life support was removed on August 15th.
+Anne developed an anoxic brain injury which is the result of the lack of oxygen in the brain, which is often fatal.

 The coroner ruled the crash as accidental, although the toxicology report showed that she had cocaine in her system.
 It isn’t known if she was suffering from mental illness at the time of her accident.
 However, Anne Heche’s cocaine use along with her failing mental health was likely both involved in her tragic end.